Title IX Coordinator

-Knox College Policy and Procedures Addressing Discrimination, Harassment, Sexual Misconduct, Interpersonal Violence and Stalking
+Knox College Policy and Procedures Addressing Sex Discrimination, Sexual Misconduct, and Interpersonal Violence

-Knox College does not tolerate discrimination, harassment, sexual misconduct (including sexual assault and sexual violence), interpersonal violence (including dating and domestic violence) or stalking.
+Knox College does not tolerate sex discrimination, sexual misconduct, or interpersonal violence.
 Any violation of these policies may be subject to disciplinary action.
-The College Discrimination, Harassment, Sexual Misconduct, Interpersonal Violence and Stalking Grievance Procedures have been established to address complaints alleging that a student has violated this Policy.
-Complaints alleging discrimination, harassment, sexual misconduct, interpersonal violence or stalking against a staff or faculty member should be directed to the Title IX Coordinator and will be handled according to the Grievance Procedures in the Faculty Handbook and the Employee Handbook.
+The College's Sex Discrimination, Sexual Misconduct, and Interpersonal Violence Resolution Procedures have been established to address complaints alleging that a student has violated this Policy.
+Complaints alleging sex discrimination, sexual misconduct, and interpersonal violence against a staff or faculty member should be directed to the Title IX Coordinator and will be handled according to the Grievance Procedures in the Faculty Handbook and the Employee Handbook.

 In addition, the College prohibits retaliation against an individual for opposing any practices forbidden under this Policy, for bringing a complaint alleging a violation of this Policy, for assisting someone with such a complaint, for attempting to stop such discrimination or harassment or other conduct prohibited by this Policy, or for participating in any manner in an investigation or resolution of a complaint of discrimination or harassment or other alleged violation of this policy.
 It is central to the values of the College that any individual who believes they may have been the target of prohibited discrimination or harassment feels free to report their concerns for appropriate investigation and response, without fear of retaliation or retribution.